 How Does the City Manage Stormwater

 The City is making great strides to reduce the amount of impervious surface area, control erosion, and undertake projects that decrease the amount of contaminants and stormwater that enter local waterways.
 Some of these projects include:

-- Installing bio-retention areas that use native plants and trees to filter pollution from storm runoff.
+- Installing stormwater management facilities such as bio-retention areas that use native plants and trees to filter pollution from storm runoff.

 - Stream restoration and stabilization projects, such as the Circle Woods Stream project.

 - Developing green streets, such as the Flower Avenue Green Street Project.

 - Restricting the use of cosmetic pesticides through the Safe Grow Act.